Express constrains between codelists

 - To what degree this meta information shall be available on the RoR level?

-#3 Updated by Daniele Francioli almost 4 years ago
+#3 Updated by Daniele Francioli over 4 years ago

 - Status changed from New to Resolved